fpgmaas/deptry/docs/contributing.md

 6. If you are adding a feature or fixing a bug, make sure to add tests in the `tests` directory.

-7. Once you're done, validate that all unit tests are passing:
+7. Once you're done, validate that all unit and functional tests are passing:
     ```bash
     make test
     ```